-Gazprom invests much less in low carbon investment compared to its peers, despite "green" rhetoric from its partners and lobbyists.4 has remained a champion of wasteful and harmful flaring from oil and gas activity - much more than any other comparable country.5 And this is despite almost 20 years of futile promises from the President of Russia, Vladimir Putin, and Gazprom to tackle the problem of massive gas flaring.
+The Carbon Disclosure Project (CDP), in collaboration with the Climate Accountability Institute, conducted an investigation of active fossil fuel producers.
+According to this investigation, Gazprom's greenhouse gas emissions totaled 35,221 billion tons from 1988 mained a champion of wasteful and harmful flaring from oil and gas activity - much more than any other comparable country.5 And this is despite almost 20 years of futile promises from the President of Russia, Vladimir Putin, and Gazprom to tackle the problem of gas flaring.